Erie County/Town ofHamburg

 Five-Year Consolidated Plan 2020-2024

 Home Investment Partnership Grant (HOME) and

-The Five-Year CP serves the following functions: a planning document for the jurisdiction developed through a public participation process beginning at the citizen level, an action plan for 2010 that provides a basis for assessing performance against the CP, and a combined application for federal funds under three (3) of the U.S. Department of Housing and Urban Development's (HUD) formula grant programs, including CDBG, HOME and ESG.
+The Action Plan for 2020 provides a basis for assessing performance against the Consolidated Plan and identifies specific projects for 2020.
+It also serves as a combined application for federal funds under three (3) of the U.S. Department of Housing and Urban Development’s (HUD) formula grant programs, including CDBG, HOME and HESG.